snowplow-archive/snowplow.github.com/_posts/2014-05-20-snowplow-team-in-berlin-and-budapest-june-2014.md

 The following day, he will be giving a half day, *From zero to Hadoop*, walking through how to run a range of simple (but powerful) Hadoop jobs on Elastic Mapreduce, including both Pig scripts, Scalding Jobs and using HBase with Hadoop.

-Alex will be in Berlin from June 3rd to 6th.
+Alex will be in Budapest from June 3rd to 6th.
 If you'd like to grab Alex when he's in Budapest, reach out to him on alex at snowplowanalytics dot com.

 #### [Digital Analytics Hub] [da-hub-berlin] event in Berlin